JonmarCorpuz/SecondBrain/Protocol - STP.md

 * Doesn't send or receive regular network traffic but can receive and process STP BPDUs to be aware of the Spanning Tree topology and be ready to transition towards a forwarding state if they need to
 * Doesn't forward STP BPDUs
 * Doesn't learn MAC addresses
+* Can't directly convert to a Forwarding state, it must go through the Listening and Learning states

 ## Disabled